-Some International organizations, such as, NCCN (National Comprehensive Cancer Network), ASCO (American Society of Clinical Oncology), ESMO (European Society for Medical Oncology) publish guidelines & protocols specifying dosage, schedule, method of administration of chemotherapy, duration of administration of chemotherapy etc. based on evidence based medicine.
+Some International organizations, such as NCCN (National Comprehensive Cancer Network), ASCO (American Society of Clinical Oncology), ESMO (European Society for Medical Oncology) publish guidelines & protocols specifying dosage, schedule, a method of administration of chemotherapy, duration of administration of chemotherapy etc. based on evidence-based medicine.

 For how long will I get chemotherapy?

 You will receive chemotherapy according to the chemotherapy protocols.
 You may receive chemotherapy daily, on an alternate day, weekly, 2 weekly, 3 weekly, monthly or so on.
 It depends on the chemotherapy protocol (designed by the international organizations or personalized protocols).